saksaikot/css-demystified/readme.md

 But often we need more complicated solutions that either wrap or which have columns of different widths. like main content and the sidebar of a website.

 ## 0091.Content vs layout in action introduction

+Added card padding and box-shadow, added section padding, added h1 line-height,added class to html to apply the layout. also talked about if using container class or use the section to achieve the same.
+Its all depend the design, if design allows then we can use it.